muratk5n/thirdwave/en/README.md

 ----

-Militarization, Russia related issues have been simmering in Italy since this April, and now they blew up, destroying the government.

-Yet all you hear on MSM (who is pro-war, pro-military industrial complex in whatever country) blamed it all on "argumentive Italians" messing up another fine government, breaking unity.
-There was a serious issue, a serious disagreement, so the parliamentary make-up did its magic..
-If pols wanted to keep the gov together, had to offer concessions.
+Militarization, Russia related issues have been simmering in Italy since this April, finally it all blew up, destroying the government.
+Yet all you hear on MSM (who is pro-war, pro-military industrial complex) blamed it all on "argumentive Italians" messing up another fine government, breaking unity.
+But there was a serious issue being discussed, a major disagreement, so the parliamentary make-up did its magic..

 ---